NavigationContentFooter

 In this tutorial, we show how to set up a simple application that reads Hacker News and processes the articles it finds there asynchronously.
 To do so, we use Scaleway serverless products and deploy two functions:

-• A producer function, activated by a recurrent cron trigger, that scrapes HackerNews for articles published in the last 15 minutes and pushes the title and URL of the articles to an SQS queue created with Scaleway Messaging and Queuing.
+• A producer function, activated by a recurrent cron trigger, that scrapes HackerNews for articles published in the last 15 minutes and pushes the title and URL of the articles to a queue created with Scaleway Queues.

 We show how to provision all the required Scaleway resources via Terraform, but you can also use the console, the API or one of our other supported developer tools.
 The code for the functions is written in Python.